Slevinger/moviedb/README.md

-since i had little time to build, a client a server and design it

-unfortunately i had no time for documentation, and i am aware of some bugs,

-i hope that doing it in react will no affect my results

-i learned it for this.
+since i had little time to build, a client a server and design it unfortunately i had no time for documentation, and i am aware of some bugs, i hope that doing it in react will no affect my results i learned it for this.

 # moviedb

-# on initiaiation an admin user is created he is called admin@selina.com
+on initiaiation an admin user is created he is called admin@selina.com, his password is 12345

-# a full project, Server : (moviedb), Client : (movies-react)
+full project, Server : (moviedb), Client : (movies-react)

 # first of all to start